For many Christian moms, this season feels heavier than any other.

 Hi, I’m Sara

-I am a member of the Church of Jesus Christ of Latter Day Saints.
-I love and welcome all faiths and beliefs.
 I work with moms navigating one of the hardest seasons of parenting — when a child steps away from church and everything feels uncertain.

 I help moms calm the fear, release the guilt, and stay grounded in love — so they can protect the relationship that matters most, even when beliefs differ.

-It’s about helping you feel steadier, clearer, and more at peace — so fear doesn’t take over.
+This guide is about helping you feel steadier, clearer, and more at peace — so fear doesn’t take over.

 A smiling blonde woman with shoulder-length wavy hair, wearing a black top with lace sleeves, sitting against a soft pink background.